The Supergirl from Krypton!

 Writer Peter David rebooted the character, introducing Linda Danvers of New Earth in Supergirl vol. 4, #1 (September 1996).
 Linda lives in Leesburg, a reference to Linda Lee Danvers.
 Linda and Matrix merge to create a new Supergirl.
 In issue #51 (December 2000), Linda assembles a new costume based on the 1998 design of Kara In-Ze in Superman: The Animated Series.

 Kara Zor-El of New Earth first appeared in Superman/Batman #8 (May 2004).
 Kara is the paternal cousin of Superman, sent from Argo City to escape an attack from Brainiac.
 Kara takes the secret identity of Linda Lang, the foster niece of Lana Lang.
-The character was featured in Supergirl vol. 5 from October 2005 to October 2011.
+The character was featured in 67 issues of Supergirl vol. 5 (October 2005–October 2011).
+The origin was adapted in the animated movie Superman/Batman: Apocalypse, released to home video on September 28, 2010.
+Kara was voiced by actress Summer Glau.

-Following the events of "Infinite Crisis," Kara becomes a Legionnaire in the 31st century.
+Following the events of "Infinite Crisis," Kara became a Legionnaire in the 31st century.
 Legion of Super-Heroes vol. 5 was renamed Supergirl and the Legion of Super-Heroes for issues #16–36 (May 2006–January 2008).

 Supergirl vol 6, 1 (November 2011)Supergirl vol 6, 28 (April 2014)